Ryanverse: Post-Clancy novels

 After Clancy's death, a Campus spin-off novel featuring Dominic Caruso, Support and Defend, was written by Greaney and published in 2014.
 Greaney went on to write three more novels featuring Ryan and the Campus.
 In 2017, Marc Cameron picked up the series and wrote seven novels, including the Cold War prequel Red Winter.
 In 2024, Andrews and Wilson continued the Jack Ryan series starting with Act of Defiance, a direct sequel to The Hunt for Red October released on the 40th anniversary of its publication.
-They announced their exit in 2025 and will be replaced by Ward Larsen in 2026.
+They announced their exit in 2025 and were briefly replaced by Ward Larsen before M. P. Woodward is slated to take over in late 2026.